HwWobbe/WipHww/README.md

 * remove higher levels to ...wip (which could be a file within the 2013 folder)
 * level-up Commits:
   * specifically: ...
+* deconstruct this file
+  * increase the use of this prettyLink example & reduce the un-needed use of preceding ...
+    * chars for indents: ...

+# 2023-09 ( TmoTn )
+...

 # 2023-08 ( TmoTt )
 * RstT shared folder follow-up